LorenzoLaur/DjangoAppp/README.md

 # DjangoAppp
-This repositry is for for Django apps
+This repositry is for for Django app for DCBS Module